Ed-Fi-Alliance-OSS/Ed-Fi-Admin-Console/docs/testing/README.md

 ## Functional Testing

-Our functional testing approach includes the following levels of testing:
+Our functional testing approach includes the following levels of testing, described in more detail below:

+* Unit
+* Integration
+* System
+* System Integration

 ### Unit Testing